+Although fabrication methods for atom chips vary considerably, from standard milling of metallic films~\cite{vale_foil-based_2004}, to optical and $e$-beam lithography~\cite{Trinker2008} to electro-chemical~\cite{Squires2011} and laser etching~\cite{squires_ex_2016} of direct bonded copper on an aluminum nitride substrate, our technique is architecture independent.
+The chip design is parameterized only by the working distance between the atoms and the chip and the desired number of tunable orders in the polynomial expansion of the field.

+Since both even and odd contributions are accessible in a single chip design, highly arbitrary polynomial potentials can be realized utilizing a single layer of chip conductors.
+This tunability applies to a variety of experiments, including trapped-atom interferometry~\cite{Burke2009, Westbrook2009, wang_atom_2005}, chip-based precision measurements~\cite{Riedel2010,abend_atom-chip_2016}, 1D Bose gases~\cite{Jacqmin2012}, and atomtronic devices~\cite{Chuang2011,Zozulya2013,Hansel2001}.

-In practice, canceling higher order terms requires a higher power dissipation.
-Therefore, we consider low power wire configurations that relax the requirements on higher-order terms.
-Based on the calculations outlined in this paper, we have designed, fabricated, and tested an atom chip capable of controlling the 1D potential including both the optimal and reduced power wire configurations.
+In practice, canceling higher-order terms requires a higher power dissipation.
+Therefore, we consider a low-power wire configuration that relaxes the requirements on higher-order terms.
+Based on the calculations outlined in this paper, we have designed, fabricated, and tested an atom chip capable of controlling the 1D potential including both the optimal and reduced-power wire configurations.

 The rest of the paper is organized as follows.
-In Sec.~\ref{sec:OneDPotential} we present an idealized atom chip and its corresponding 1D polynomial potential, and examine the tunability of both even and odd terms.
-In Sec.~\ref{sec:Example}, we describe an example chip design and solve for wire currents using either the optimal or the low power configuration and in Sec.~\ref{sec:Conclusions} we present initial experimental results showing the tunability of the potential and summarize our findings.
+In Sec.~\ref{sec:OneDPotential} we present an idealized atom chip and its corresponding 1D polynomial potential and examine the tunability of both even and odd terms.
+In Sec.~\ref{sec:Example}, we describe an example chip design and solve for wire currents using either the optimal or the low-power configuration.
+In Sec.~\ref{sec:Conclusions} we present initial experimental results showing the tunability of the potential and summarize our findings.